 This course builds on Policy Essentials: what you need to know to design and implement good policy to help participants to identify and deal with the challenges in developing evidence-informed policy and programs.
 The course will include how to critique evidence when you are not an expert and have little time.
-There will be a particular emphasis on how to communicate evidence for greatest policy impact and to guide program implementation using a range of real-world examples for illustration.
-Participants will be involved in hands-on exercises to reinforce the learnings through practice, including a longer exercise to gain deeper insights into the challenge of making evidence-informed policy.
+There will be a particular emphasis on strategies and tactics for communicating evidence for greatest policy impact and to guide program implementation using a range of real-world examples.
+Participants will be involved in hands-on exercises to reinforce the learnings through practice.

 To help you use evidence and data to become a confident participant in the policy design and implementation processes.